NOTE For Windows users, replace pip3 with pip and python3 with python in all following commands.

-The Virtual Enviornment
+The Virtual Environment

 Virtual environments are used to keep separate project packages from the main computer, so you can use different versions of packages across different projects and ease deployment server setup.

-$ sudo pip3 install virtualenv
+$ pip3 install virtualenv

 to install virtualenv system-wide.

-Then in your virtual environment directory run:
+Then in your Go directory run:

-$ virtualenv -p python3 go
+$ virtualenv -p python3 .venv

-to create your virtual environment.
+to create your virtual environment in the .venv directory.

 Activate it by typing: